ankane/torch.rb/README.md

 bundle exec rake test
 ```

-You can use [this script](https://gist.github.com/ankane/9b2b5fcbd66d6e4ccfeb9d73e529abe7) for GPU development on the AWS Deep Learning Base AMI (Ubuntu 18.04).
+You can use [this script](https://gist.github.com/ankane/9b2b5fcbd66d6e4ccfeb9d73e529abe7) to test on GPUs with the AWS Deep Learning Base AMI (Ubuntu 18.04).

 Here are some good resources for contributors: